 W.W.A., or Women With Attitude, powerfully unites four of Chicago's heaviest hitting female MCs: Sasha Go Hard, Chella H, Lucci Vee, and Drillary Clinton herself, Katie Got Bandz.
 "It seemed like it would be cool to have an all-ladies version," Lucci told i-D of the collective's motivation to band together.
 Although each member boasts a distinct flow, the group's sounds are largely located in the gritty energy of Chicago's homegrown drill scene.
 Putting individual ambitions on pause, W.W.A came together to show the world what Chicago's all about.
 "Chella came up with the idea, then we all linked up and came up with a plan to make it happen," said Sasha.

 Recently, the group unveiled the first phase of that plan -- their debut collaborative track and accompanying video, Straight Outta Chicago.
-More "an introduction to the project" than a single, says Chella, the song leverages the South Central forefathers' most seminal record for 21st century Chi-town.
+More "an introduction to the project" than a single, says Chella, the song leverages the South Central forefathers' most seminal record.
 While Lucci drew inspiration from the group's "toughness and gritty lyrics" on her verse, Chella noted that the four-piece outfit's aggressive honesty regarding both their environment and personal experiences inspired her to follow suit: "I respect how N.W.A. expressed their real feelings through their music."
-Opening her verse with "I lost my BD and my brother in the same week / so in case you couldn't tell, me I'm up in the streets," Chella arrives with the same raw power that seeps from N.W.A's earliest efforts.
+Opening her verse with "I lost my BD and my brother in the same week/ so in case you couldn't tell, me I'm up in the streets," Chella arrives with the same raw power that seeps from N.W.A's earliest efforts.

 Although W.W.A.'s members have experienced gender-based discrimination in the music industry, they contend that it's these experiences that push them to deliver in the recording booth.
 "The one thing you cannot deny is talent," Lucci said, "so I always break through the barriers once they hear I can actually rap."
 "It's kinda tougher being a female rapper coming up, but it's up to you to handle your business," Sasha added.